We commit ourselves to develop globally competitive individuals by providing scholarship grants to the indigent but deserving youth.

 We provide opportunity for a better life for the youth through education.

 HISTORY OF SIMPLICIO GAMBOA SR. FOUNDATION, INC.

 Simplicio Gamboa Sr. was born in China on 5 April 1914.
 He traces his roots to a peasant family who taught him during his youth the lasting virtues of industriousness, thriftiness and trustworthiness.
-Poverty forced him to help in farm work instead of acquiring formal education.
-His lack of education was a handicap that boosted his determination to succeed later in life.
+Poverty forced him to help in farm work instead of gaining formal education.
+His lack of education was a handicap that boosted his resolve to succeed later in life.

 At an early age of fifteen, he ventured to the Philippines equipped with courage, self-determination, oriental values and the treasured teachings of his parents.
 His lack of formal education made it difficult for him to find decent jobs.
 He had to accept menial jobs with meager pay just to survive.
 His early hardships in life made him realize the value of education.